Local heat current flow in ballistic phonon transport of graphene nanoribbons: Numerical results

 In a realistic setup, disturbances are inevitable, leading to inhomogeneity in the graphene nanoribbon.
-Here, we consider mass-disorder to model elastic scattering \cite{dhar2005,dhar2006,chaudhuri2010,lepri2016}, such global disturbance is possible when the ribbon is attached to a substrate.
+Here, we consider mass-disorder to model elastic scattering \cite{dhar2005,dhar2006,chaudhuri2010,lepri2016}, such global disturbance can be due to the interaction with a substrate or the presence of isotopes.
 Disorder in the ribbon is realized by randomly altering the mass of the atoms in spring constant $K^C$.
 Randomized mass $m_n'$ for the $n$-th atom is chosen from a uniform distribution between $m_n(1-\Delta)$ and $m_n(1+\Delta)$, where $\Delta$ is the disorder strength.
 It can be seen in Fig.~\ref{fig:flowP30disorder} that although the transmitting current decreases substantially with the increase of $\Delta$, the backflow heat current survive the disorder, even at $\Delta=50\%$.
-The backflow current near $\pm10$th cells indicate slight distortion of vortex pattern by disorder.
-Similar result was mentioned by earlier study in electron system \cite{gomes2021}.
+The backflow current near $\pm10$th cells indicates a slight distortion of the vortex pattern due to disorder.
+A similar result was mentioned by earlier study in an electron system \cite{gomes2021}.

-In ballistic regime, prior studies emphasized that phonons are scattered by the borders in pristine graphene nanoribbon\cite{shang2020,zhang2021,raya2022}.
-Heat vortices are induced by reflection on the vertical borders opposite the injection leads.
 If the size of vertical borders are comparable to the horizontal ones, the current are more likely to be reflected by the horizontal borders on the top and bottom, which do not contribute to the backflow.
-One example with $N^Z=16$, $N^Z_{\rm Res}=6$ and $N^A=11$ is shown in Fig.~\ref{fig:flowP16}.
+One example with $N^Z=16$, $N^Z_{\rm Res}=6$, and $N^A=11$ is shown in Fig.~\ref{fig:flowP16}.
 In such a confined system, only the middle mainstream persists.
 The spiraling whirlpools at the corner result from competitive scattering by vertical and horizontal borders.
 Although the net heat current flows directly from left to right, there still exists opposite temperature response in Fig.~\ref{fig:flowP16}(b).
+Comparing with the local temperature distribution in Fig.~\ref{fig:flowP30}, we find that the current does not always flow from hotter to colder region.
 Based on the trials conducted, we reach to the conclusion that noticeable backflow occurs when the geometric parameters satisfy a rough ratio: $N^Z-N^Z_{\rm Res}>N^A$.
-Furthermore, we have also checked the results in the ribbon with longer armchair edge ($N^A>N^Z$), where the leads are connected to the middle of armchair edges.
+Furthermore, we have also checked the results in the ribbon with longer armchair edge ($N^A>N^Z$), where the leads are connected to the middle of armchair borders.
 These results indicate that the pattern of heat vortex is not influenced by graphene edges, while the ratio of the geometric parameters is of significance.